This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Proper Lifting Techniques to Avoid Stress

-- Keep your back straight and distribute the snake’s weight evenly across your arms
+- Support the snake’s body weight evenly across your forearms and hands

 Respecting The Snake’s Space and Avoiding Cornering